apache/allura/Allura/docs/guides/permissions.rst

-Guide to Users, Groups and Permissions in PyForge
+Guide to Users, Groups and Permissions in Allura
 =====================================================================

 User/Group model